Eastern Michigan University

-Erin is a clinical psychologist who joined CAPS in 2012.
+Erin is a licensed clinical psychologist.
 She completed her bachelor's degree here at Eastern Michigan University and went on to earn her master's and doctoral degrees at the University of Missouri-Columbia.
 She completed her internship at the Ann Arbor VA Hospital.
 Her areas of clinical interest include substance use and addiction, depression, anxiety disorders, and trauma.
 She takes an individualized, cognitive-behavioral approach with an emphasis on interpersonal issues, motivation and gender.

 Lourdes Mir-Orrange, LMSW, Clinical Social Worker